AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootManyToManySetAndOrderBy/README.md

 **Description:** In case of `@ManyToMany` association, we always should rely on `Set` (not on `List`) for mapping the collection of entities (entities of the other parent-side).
 Why?
 Well, please see [Prefer Set Instead of List in @ManyToMany Relationships](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootManyToManyBidirectionalListVsSet).
 But, is well-known that `HashSet` doesn't preserve the order of elements.
 This application relies on `@OrderBy` which adds an `ORDER BY` clause in the SQL statement.
 The database will handle the ordering.
 Further, Hibernate will preserve the order via a `LinkedHashSet`.

 This application uses two entities, `Author` and `Book`, involved in a lazy bidirectional many-to-many relationship.
 First, we fetch a `Book` by title.
 Further, we call `getAuthors()` to fetch the authors of this book.
-The fetched authors are mapped in a `HashSet` that is ordered descending by name.
+The fetched authors are ordered descending by name.
 The ordering is done by the database as a result of adding `@OrderBy("name DESC")`.

 **Key points:**\
      - ask the database to handle ordering via `@OrderBy`\
      - this works with `HashSet`, but doesn't provide consistency over all transition states (e.g., over transient state)\
-     - for consistency over transient state as well, consider `LinkedHashSet` instead of `HashSet`
+     - for consistency over transient state as well, consider using `LinkedHashSet` instead of `HashSet`

 **Note:** Alternatively, we can use `@OrderColumn`.
 This gets materialized in an additional column in the junction table.
 This is needed for maintaining a permanent ordering of the related data.